Fiona-MC/eDNA-sims-pub/README.md

 Both depend on confusion_stats.R

-ROC.R is the same as get_ROC_stats.R but only for JSDM_MCMC outputs
+ROC.R is the same as get_ROC_stats.R but only for JSDM_MCMC outputs.

 ### Influence of specific parameters